Author

 Up & Running v Deckers

 The facts were that Up & Running operated bricks and mortar stores and an associated online sales platform.
 Deckers supplies HOKA running shoes in the UK.
 Up & Running sought to start selling residual/out of season HOKA products through a new discount online sales platform (runningshoes.co.uk).
-Deckers required that a retailer have specific permission to make online sales, that the website had an identical or similar name to associated bricks and mortar stores or that Deckers was notified if the retailer wished to sell HOKA products from a website with a different name and that Deckers approved the contents of the website.
+Deckers required that a retailer had specific permission to make online sales, that the website had an identical or similar name to associated bricks and mortar stores or that Deckers was notified if the retailer wished to sell HOKA products from a website with a different name and that Deckers approved the contents of the website.

 Deckers refused permission, ostensibly because there was no clear ‘signposting’ from the running.co.uk website back to Up & Running.
 In the CAT, Deckers sought to justify this restriction, but Up & Running proceeded to sell HOKA products through the running.co.uk website.
-Deckers served notice on Up & Running, generally terminating its supply agreement.
+Deckers served notice on Up & Running, terminating its supply agreement.

 The CAT also found that: “There was no further guidance given and no criteria formulated, let alone published, to indicate the basis on which Deckers would give approval for any website with a different name from any bricks and mortar operation.
 These provisions were therefore in the nature of conferring a very wide discretion upon Deckers to make decisions permitting or not permitting such an activity, without any accountability for the reasons for those decisions.”